lilingxi01/lilingxi01/README.md

 ### 🛰️ Here are some memos for you to know more about me:

-- Product Manager for Software (2017-2022) concentrating on an extraordinary User Experience and UI Design.
+- Software Product Manager (2017-2022) concentrating on an extraordinary User Experience and UI Design.

 - Android Software Engineer (2017-2020) developing a flash-card app.

-- UI Designer for all platforms (2019-2022) delivering a bunch of amazing user interfaces in the real application.
+- UI & UX Designer for all platforms (2019-2022) delivering a bunch of amazing user interfaces in the real application.

 - Apple platform Software Engineer (2020-2022) working with SwiftUI and AR.